Duroktar/what-src/packages/what-src-plugin-babel/README.md

 #### - productionMode: [boolean]
   - Set 'true' to enable running what-src in production mode (default: `false`)
+#### - useRemote: [boolean]
+  - Set 'true' to enable remote mode which creates links to the source code on github (default: `false`)
+> Note: This requires your code to be in a .git versioned directory based on the current branch at the time the code is compiled by babel .
 #### - serverUrl: [string]
   - The full URL of the running @what-src/express server (default: `http://localhost:8018/__what_src`)
 #### - dataTag: [string]